ConduitNetwork/docs/infrastructure/loadbalancers/lb.rst

 * Openstack Octavia
 * HA Proxy

-Morpheus exposes configuration options during provisioning of an Instance relevant and common to each supported LB Integration.
-In some cases, Morpheus also provides direct management and sync support for VIP configurations on the various Load Balancers (such as F5, and AVI), However in a day to day orchestrated workflow this would not be the ideal means by which a user should consume load balancer services.
+Conduit exposes configuration options during provisioning of an Instance relevant and common to each supported LB Integration.
+In some cases, Conduit also provides direct management and sync support for VIP configurations on the various Load Balancers (such as F5, and AVI), However in a day to day orchestrated workflow this would not be the ideal means by which a user should consume load balancer services.

 By tying the Load Balancer associations into the provisioning of instances and the definition of the instance catalog item, the lifecycle of the VIP can more easily be maintained throughout the lifecycle of whatever application may be deployed.

 Setting up an Instance for Load Balancer Consumption ....................................................

-Several of the provided Morpheus instance types are ready to go with load balancer orchestration out of the box (Apache, Nginx, Tomcat, Node.js, etc).
+Several of the provided Conduit instance types are ready to go with load balancer orchestration out of the box (Apache, Nginx, Tomcat, Node.js, etc).
 It is also fairly easy to extend existing generic instance types during provisioning to be tied to load balancers or to set up said catalog items in advanced for such functionality.

 When creating a custom Instance Type (in Provisioning -> Library), one can define a list of exposed ports that the node type within the instance exposes.
 When defining these exposed ports it prompts for a Name, Port Number, and LB Type.
 The LB Type is what enables load-balancer functionality.
 This can either be HTTP,HTTPS, or TCP.
 This specification helps build the correct profile for the VIP as well as setup the appropriate types of Health Monitors within the target load balancer integration.